What is capsular contracture?

-Breast implants cause the formation of a collagen tissue capsule around the breast implants.
+Capsular contracture is when breast implants cause the formation of a collagen tissue capsule around the breast implants.
 Normally this is very soft and is unnoticeable.
-However, in 7% of individuals, it can tighten and squeeze the breast implants and cause “capsule contracture”.
-Capsule contracture may be more common after infection, hematoma or seroma formation, or maybe related to genetic factors.
+However, in 7% of individuals, it can tighten and squeeze the breast implants and cause “capsular contracture”.
+Breast implant capsule contracture may be more common after infection, hematoma or seroma formation, or maybe related to genetic factors.

-Capsular contracture can be graded from Baker I to IV depending on the severity:
+Capsular contracture of breast implant can be graded from Baker I to IV depending on the severity: